-A salesperson is responsible for guiding her prospect through both big and small decisions.
-She helps him makes the decision to schedule a connect call by sending a helpful outreach email -- a relatively trivial decision.
-The rep also helps him identify the best solution for his needs -- a much bigger decision.
+As a sales rep, you're responsible for guiding your prospect through both big and small decisions.
+You can help the prospect make the decision to schedule a connect call by sending a helpful outreach email — a relatively trivial decision.
+You can also help the prospect identify the best solution for their needs — a much bigger decision.

 A two-year study of more than 1,600 executives across a range of industries by customer research firm Miller-Williams Incorporated revealed five distinct styles of decision making.
 CEO Gary A. Williams and chairman Robert B. Miller conducted the study.

 Williams and Miller found 80% of sales presentations are focused on two types of decision making styles — but these types accounted for just 28% of the audience.
 To ensure you’re not selling the wrong way, learn the five styles and how to identify them.

 The Deep Thinker

 Charismatic decision makers are easily excited by new ideas.
 They’re energetic, talkative, and results-oriented.
 Because Charismatics tend to have "bright and shiny" syndrome — that is, they tend to focus on the latest proposal or suggestion — getting them to actually commit can be challenging.

 Successful Charismatics have learned to "temper their initial enthusiasm with a good dose of reality."
 If you don’t back up your claims with facts and data, you’ll lose their support.

 In addition, avoid getting caught up in their excitement.
 Miller and Williams suggest slightly underselling the elements of your proposal the buyer is most interested in.

 "Be prepared to merely acknowledge the items that he greets with enthusiasm and discuss the risks of each of those things," they write.
 "This will ground your proposal in reality and strengthen his confidence and trust in you."